woossi0/suite/docs/usermanual/source/dataadmin/postgis/metatables.rst

 Manually registering geometry columns
 -------------------------------------

-There may still be occasions when you are required to manually register a geometry column, such as working wth SQL views or bulk data inserts.
+There may still be occasions when you are required to manually register a geometry column, such as working with SQL views or bulk data inserts.
 With PostGIS 2.0+ if the definition of a geometry column is typmod-based, the view or table creation process will automatically register it correctly, so no further action is required.
 However, if a geometry column in an existing view is constraint-based, it will not be registered correctly.

 For example, if an existing view is defined as::